ghovax/ghovax.github.io/posts/dft-helium-julia/index.md

 author: "Giovanni Gravili"
 ---

-# Ground-State Energy via DFT for Helium

 In this post, I'll walk you through my implementation of Density Functional Theory (DFT) to compute the ground-state energy of the Helium atom.
 This project taught me not only about the mathematical foundations of DFT but also about the practical challenges of implementing self-consistent field methods and solving coupled differential equations numerically.

-## Introduction to the Problem
+# Introduction to the Problem

 The Helium atom presents an interesting challenge in quantum mechanics.
 While we can solve the hydrogen atom exactly using separation of variables, adding just one more electron creates a many-body problem that requires approximations.
 The key difficulty is the electron-electron interaction term, which prevents us from separating the Schrödinger equation into independent single-particle equations.